Pohakuloa Training Area: Environment

 Vegetation varies from sparse grassland and low shrubs to open māmane forest.
-Despite the volcanic terrain, some of the areas contain protected wildlife.
-Within the borders of the training area, ten different endangered species can be found.
+The volcanic terrain has areas with protected wildlife.
+Within the borders of the training area, ten different endangered species have been found.
 These include the native Hawaiian mint honohono (Haplostachys haplostachya) and the shrub 'kio'ele (Kadua coriacea).
 This area has more endangered species than any other US Army installation.
-The northeastern portion of the site near Mauna Kea provides habitat for the endangered bird Palila (Loxioides bailleui), for example.
+The northeastern portion of the site near Mauna Kea provides habitat for the endangered bird Palila (Loxioides bailleui).

 Several archaeological sites have been found in the training area, including the Bobcat Trail Habitation Cave, listed in the National Register of Historic Places.
 To reduce fire danger and damage from feral goats, areas were fenced.

+Weapons such as the Davy Crockett nuclear rifle with dummy warheads and depleted Uranium have been used at PTA.
+After initial denials, an investigation concluded that spotting rounds were used in the 1960s.